GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

     S=k_B\ln(\Omega)
 $$
->this is a very profound equation, it express the Entropy of a system in one possible Macrostate carachterized by $\Omega$ possible microstate.
+>this is a very profound equation, it express the Entropy of a system in one possible Macrostate characterized by $\Omega$ possible microstate.

 However this isn't the most general case, since we are not accounting the fact that some system can have more than one possible macrostate (microstate subgroups